ScaleChain/scalechain/README.md

 Introduction
 ============
-An altcoin realizes distributed deep learning on blockchain.
+ScaleChain is an altcoin that realizes distributed neural network on blockchain.

 For the avoidance of doubt, this particular copy of the software is released under the version 3 of the GNU General Public License.
 It is brought to you by ScaleChain.